ajit-jain/springBootImplementation/README.md

 ## How to run the application
 Through STS, there is an option to run the project through which we can start the application.

+## How to run test cases
+Through STS, right click the test file and run as JUnit test.

 Happy Coding!